h2suzuki/fast_akaze/README.md

  - Minimize cache traffic by accessing hot data timely
  - Reduce cv::Mat::ptr() by relying on the continuous memory layout of cv::Mat's data
  - Move invariants and conditionals out of the inner loops by simplifying control flow
- - Parallelize “big” tasks --- task-based concurrency with less overhead
+ - Parallelize “big?Etasks --- task-based concurrency with less overhead

 Some techniques are excluded by intention: